NotMadscientist/CCCaster/ReadMe.txt

 Hotkeys:

-    F4 opens the overlay menu for setting and changing controllers.
+    F4 opens/closes the overlay menu for setting and changing controllers.

     Ctrl + Number changes the delay.